-The University Committee for Reopening Campus is composed of representatives from the main campus and USA Health system.
-The overall guiding principle of this committee’s work is to provide as safe an environment as possible for students, faculty and staff.
+The COVID-19 Response Team (formerly called the University Committee for Reopening Campus) is composed of representatives from the main campus and USA Health system.
+The overall guiding principle of this committee's work is to provide as safe an environment as possible for students, faculty and staff.

-The committee continues to work on all aspects of reopening campus in accordance with best practices for health and safety.
-The members of the committee, along with links to each subcommittee plan, are listed below.
+The committee continues to work on all aspects of our response to the COVID-19 pandemic in accordance with best practices for health and safety.
+The members of the committee are listed below.

 - Kristin Dukes; General Counsel

 - Benjamin Estrada; Professor and Assistant Dean, College of Medicine

 - Ryan Ferguson; Director of Student Health Services